browser icon

 Tower Cafe

 If you like French Toast, visit the Tower Cafe on 15th and Broadway.
 They have a variety of other items on their breakfast menu that I could also recommend, but I would definitely recommend the Seasonal French Toast if you’re there for breakfast.
-They’re famous for their French Toast.
-For lunch or dinner, they also have great Chili Rellanos, salads, and much more.
+They’re famous for it.
+For lunch or dinner, they also have great chili rellanos, salads, and much more.
 Don’t forget to look at their desserts and perhaps catch a movie next door at the Tower Theatre after your meal.
+Tower is open Sun 8am-8pm, Mon-Tues 8am-3pm, Wed-Thurs 8am-8pm, and Fri-Sat 8am-9pm.

 Cafeteria 15L